rfns/port/README.md

 ## HELP!
 I removed an old item from my project and exported the project which removed my file, but I find out later that it was the wrong file!

 Whenever you export the project Port will check for any files that aren't related to it in your instance.
-If there's any files that doesn't corresponds to the project, these are considered an _orphans_ and as such they'll be removed in order to keep the workspace synchronized.
-The're two circustances that can cause the purge: when you _remove_ the item or when you _delete_ the item.
+If there's any files that doesn't corresponds to the project, these are considered as _orphans_ and as such they'll be removed in order to keep the workspace synchronized.
+There are two circustances that can cause the purge: when you _remove_ the item or when you _delete_ the item.

 As long as you REMOVE and don't DELETE the source from your instance you can simply re-add this item to the project and export it again, you might need to _force export_ or edit the item though.